 To make sure LoKara is safe for you, tell your doctor if you have:

 Also tell your doctor if you have diabetes.
 Steroid medicines may increase the glucose (sugar) levels in your blood or urine.
 You may also need to adjust the dose of your diabetes medications.

-FDA pregnancy category C. It is not known whether desonide topical will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.
+FDA pregnancy category C. It is not known whether LoKara will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using LoKara.

 It is not known whether desonide topical passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

 LoKara is not approved for use by anyone younger than 18 years old.
 Children can absorb larger amounts of this medication through the skin and may be more likely to have unwanted side effects.

 How should I use LoKara?

 This medicine is usually applied 2 or 3 times daily.
 Follow all directions on your prescription label.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.